graceezhouu/61040-portfolio/assignments/ps2.md

 - #### Reporting analytics to non-registered creators:
 This would break the ownership model.
 Either remove `Ownership` restriction (undesirable for privacy) or add an explicit concept for “public analytics.”
-This is likely undesirable unless requirements demand it.
+This is likely undesirable unless requirements demand it in some tightly constrained situation.